 Place cups, mugs, and bowls facedown on the top rack.
 This way they’ll get cleaned better and won’t collect water, which can leave behind unsightly deposits.
 This tip also works for wine glasses and other glassware.
 To further fight water deposits, the sheeting action of Cascade Rinse Aid will help keep drops from clinging to your dishes and drying into spots and streaks.

 Plasticware also belongs on the top rack.
 Temperatures typically remain cooler on the top rack, which will prevent plastic from melting.
 This is perfect for baby items that get used over and over, day after day—these parents don’t have time for sleep, much less hand-cleaning bottles and nipples.

 You don’t want your spoons to spoon, so carefully load utensils to prevent nesting, and distribute them evenly in the silverware compartments.
 Load knives and other cutlery with the sharp end down.
 The pointy bits are meant for your food, not your fingers.

 A premium ActionPac and rinse aid will deliver sparkling results with no pre-washing—and they’re the easiest things to load!
 Just drop one ActionPac into the dry detergent compartment and fill up the rinse aid dispenser before starting your dishwasher.

 Try out the ultimate dish and dishwasher cleaning program with Cascade Platinum, Cascade Rinse Aid, and Cascade Dishwasher Cleaner.

 Find the Cascade Detergent That's Right For You

-Compare all of Cascade’s dishwasher detergents and find the perfect one for your needs.
-Avoid dish issues and get your dishes sparkling clean with Cascade.
+Compare all of Cascade’s dishwasher detergents and find the perfect one for all your dish needs.

 Committed to Sustainability